supriyopaul/applibot/README.md

 Security and simplicity are pillars of the Applibot experience, ensuring peace of mind and a straightforward, user-friendly interface.
 Whether you're a seasoned professional or just starting out, Applibot is here to support your journey to the next opportunity.
 Let's take the leap into your future career together. 🚀

-**Note**: To fully harness the capabilities of Applibot, particularly the ones that interact with the GPT-4 model, you'll need an OpenAI API key that can access GPT-4.
-As of now, the GPT-4 access is a premium feature.
+**Note**: To fully harness the capabilities of Applibot, particularly the ones that interact with the **GPT-4 model**, you'll need an OpenAI API key that can access GPT-4.
+As of now, **the GPT-4 access is a premium feature**.
 Ensure you possess the necessary permissions.

 **Steps to Obtain an OpenAI API Key:**